bassclefstudio/ScratchCompiler/README.md

 > Documentation on the commands is included in the [documentation](#microcode-documentation) for the `/Source/Microcode.mcs` source code.

 Note that in many cases, just like the control signals, these commands are named in predictable ways - making compilation much easier.
-If a command supports input modes, this means that commands with suffixes exist - one with a suffix `$`, and/or one with a suffix `#`.
-These correspond to whether the inputs to that command should be treated as a memory address (`$`) or an immediate value (`#`).
-In the `.mcs` code, these commands are defined separately (at least for now).
+If a command supports input modes, this means that the command name will be appended by one or more of `$`, `#`, or `?`.
+These correspond to whether the inputs to that command should be treated as a memory address (`$`), an immediate value (`#`), or an address reference (`?`).
+In the `.mcs` code, these commands are defined separately.

 ## Writing Programs
 Writing programs for this system is the process of defining commands and parameters in [memory](#memory) that will execute some desired action when run.
 Memory locations that have a command name (e.g. `Pull`) in them will make that command execute when the [`Fetch` cycle](#fetch-cycle) reads that memory location.
 Around and between these command names can be arguments.
 Many commands will pull a value or memory address from the next location in memory (using the [`pointer`](#pointer)) and use that as an input to the command.